Mossy1022/Smart-Memos/README.md

 - **Transcribing Audio**: To transcribe an audio file after it's been imported or directly spoken into a note, move your cursor right underneath the audio file and use the command `Smart transcribe` from the command palette (Ctrl + p for Windows and Cmd + p for Mac).
 The plugin will transcribe the audio file and generate detailed notes.
 (Note:  Current limit is 25 MB (typically around 20-25 minutes max.
 Will update for longer recording soon)
 - **Customizing the Prompt**: You can customize the prompt that will be sent to the AI model before adding your transcribed audio in the plugin settings.
 - **Direct Audio input**: You record audio from your microphone directly in obsidian through the "Audio Recorder" core plugin that should be filled on by default.
 You can find the mic icon ribbon in your left toolbar menu
+- **Include Raw Transcript**: If you just want clean notes returned, you can remove the addition of the raw transcript at the end by toggling it off in the settings

 ## Vision
 The Smart Memos plugin aims to revolutionize the way we capture and understand information from audio sources.
 By leveraging advanced AI models, the plugin can transcribe audio files and generate fully customizable notes, in-depth analysis, and idea expansion, freeing you from the tedious task of manual transcription and note-taking, while simultaneously expanding upon them to allow your two "brains" to work harmoneously.